cisagov/dotgov-home/pages/registration/common-questions.md

 ***

 ### Domain authorization FAQ
-#### What are the requirements for a domain's three points of contact?
+#### What are the requirements for a domain's points of contact?

-Each domain must have three unique points of contact, which your authorization letter must define.
-There cannot be a single point of contact or one duplicated across more than one role.
+Each domain is to have unique points of contact, which your authorization letter must define.
+There cannot be a single point of contact or one duplicated across more than one role, unless you select a named person's email address for a security contact (which is **not recommended**).

 1. **Administrative contact**: someone from the signatory’s office that will approve the content.
 This person must be a government employee.

 2. **Billing contact**: a person with access to a government credit card and the ability to pay registration fees.

 3. **Technical contact**: a developer or administrator, often responsible for managing [DNS]({{ site.baseurl }}/management/dns/) and securing the infrastructure.

+4. **Security contact**: a [security contact]({{ site.baseurl }}/management/security-best-practices/#add-a-security-contact) is a recommended practice, and can be added to allow outsiders to report observed or suspected security issues at your domain. *Security contact details are made public.*

 Each contact will have the ability to access the .gov registrar, make changes to DNS, or make payments.